 The CP PAI incentives are not effective market incentives.
 PAI incentives are administrative and nonmarket incentives that are not compatible with an effective market design.
 The energy market clearing, in contrast, is transparent and efficient and timely.
 While there are issues with the details of energy market pricing that must be addressed, including shortage pricing, the energy market does not include or create the significant and long lasting uncertainty created by the PAI rules as exhibited most dramatically by the results of Winter Storm Elliott.
 The PAI design creates an administrative process that adds unacceptable uncertainty to the process and that can never approach the effectiveness of the energy market in providing price signals and timely settlement.
-In addition, the imposition of PAI penalties on intermittent resources when those resources cannot perform is a key reason cited by PJM for the failure to apply the RPM must offer requirement uniformly.
+In addition, the imposition of PAI penalties on intermittent resources when those resources cannot perform is illogical.

-53 Transmission constraints are local capacity import capability limitations (low capacity emergency transfer limit (CETL) margin over capacity emergency transfer objective (CETO)) caused by transmission facility limitations, voltage limitations or stability limitations
+53 Transmission constraints are local capacity import capability limitations (low capacity emergency transfer limit (CETL) margin over capacity emergency transfer objective (CETO)) caused by transmission facility limitations, voltage limitations or stability limitations.

 54 PJM's ELCC filing that created many of these issues was approved by FERC.
-186 FERC ¶ 61,080
+186 FERC ¶ 61,080 (January 30, 2024).